Michelle Dawson

-Michelle Dawson (born 1961) is an autism researcher who was diagnosed with autism in 1993–1994.
+Michelle Dawson (born 1961) is a Canadian autism researcher who was diagnosed with autism in 1993–1994.
 Since 2004, she has worked as an autism researcher affiliated with the Autism Specialized Clinic of Hôpital Rivière-des-Prairies in Montreal, Quebec, Canada.

 Career

 In 2004, Dawson joined Laurent Mottron's research team.
 Dawson says that most scientists try to determine how autistic brains are broken, but Dawson thinks it would be more useful to try to determine how autistic brains work rather than how they are broken.
 She has collaborated with Mottron to publish research papers, with Mottron estimating that Dawson contributes about 20% to the finished product.

 She wrote a paper challenging the ethical and scientific foundations of Applied Behavior Analysis (ABA)-based autism interventions.
 She also challenged the medical necessity of ABA for individuals with autism in the Supreme Court of Canada in Auton v.
 British Columbia, 3 S.C.R.
 657.